MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing Hybrid Data Solutions in Microsoft Azure.md

 <p> Computing is any activity that uses computers to manage, process and communicate information </p>

+<p> Processing is the actual execution of instructions or the instance. </p>

 <p> Browser Cache: A way to make website faster for you when your browsing the internet.
 When you visit the website, it basically downloads a copy of the website and stores it on your harddrive.
 Next time you load website it goes really fast.